smapiot/piral/docs/metadata.md

 The Piral CLI uses the *package.json* file for retrieving useful information.
 This includes - in case of a pilet - the specific Piral instance to use, or (from a Piral instance) the shared dependencies to be used in pilets.

-## Piral Instance - Package Extensions
+## Piral Instance - Package Definition

 The additional fields for a Piral instance package are as follows: